DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - EL Gamal - Key Exchange Algorithm (doubles the length of any message it encrypts)
     - ECC - Elliptic Curve Algorithm, Size Variable (smaller key size due to 160 EC Key = 1024 RSA)
     - TLS - In TLS, both the server and the client communicate using an ephemeral symmetric session key.
 They exchange this key using asymmetric cryptography, but all encrypted content is ­protected using symmetric cryptography.
+    - In symmetric key cryptography, both block size and key size are critical parameters that define the characteristics and security of an encryption algorithm.
+         - 💠Block Size: Determines the size of data chunks processed in one encryption or decryption operation.
+If the plaintext is not a multiple of the block size, padding may be required to ensure that the entire block is filled.
+A larger block size allows the algorithm to handle larger amounts of data per encryption operation, which can improve efficiency and security.
+         - 💠Key Size: Determines the strength of the encryption by defining the length of the key used in the encryption algorithm.
+Larger key sizes can result in increased computational overhead during encryption and decryption, potentially impacting performance, but offers increased security by making it harder to perform brute-force attacks.

 - **Key Excahnge Algorithms**:
     - Diffie-Hellman (DH): Based on the mathematical difficulty of the discrete logarithm problem.
 Susceptible to man-in-the-middle attacks if not properly authenticated.
 Variants include Ephemeral Diffie-Hellman (DHE) for forward secrecy.
 The Diffie-Hellman algorithm allows for the secure exchange of symmetric encryption keys over a public network